IRAS-HKA/aip_wiki/docs/how_to_use_aip_coordinator.md

-# How to use AIP Coodinator
+# How to use AIP Coordinator

 This section provides an overview to the creation of a custom client (including a custom interface) and the workflow with behavior trees.